-President Alvaro Colom, of the center-left National Union of Hope (UNE) party, was sworn in for a four-year term on January 14, 2008.
-He defeated the right-wing candidate, Otto Pérez Molina of the Patriot Party (PP), in run-off elections held

-November 4, 2007 after no single candidate secured a majority of votes in the first round held on September 9.
+President Alvaro Colóm, of the center-left National Union of Hope (UNE) party, was sworn in for a four-year term on January 14, 2008.
+He defeated the right-wing candidate, Otto Pérez Molina of the Patriot Party (PP), in run-off elections held November 4, 2007 after no single candidate secured a majority of votes in the first round held on September 9.
 The election was deemed free and fair, with a significant increase in voting in rural areas, although the election campaigns were the most violent since 1985.
-Colom will need to build coalitions to support his agenda since no party holds a majority in the 158-member National Assembly.
-Reforms are being delayed because of corruption investigations on both sides of the aisle.
-The legislative leader stepped aside and was suspended from UNE after being implicated in the transfer of legislature funds to a private firm.
-The banking regulatory commission has accused opposition leader Pérez Molina of involvement in siphoning of state funds.
+No party won a majority in the 158-member National Assembly.
+In his first year in office, Colóm successfully built coalitions to support his agenda, most notably passing a budget on the first reading that increased social development spending by an historic 32.6 %.
+Corruption investigations on both sides of the aisle sent the legislature into a serious crisis.
+The legislative leader resigned, was suspended from UNE, and is now being prosecuted after being implicated in the transfer of legislature funds to a private firm.
+The banking regulatory commission has accused opposition leader and former General Pérez Molina of involvement in siphoning of state funds.
 Pérez had already declared his intention to run for President in 2011.

-Reporting on his first 100 days in office in late April 2008, Colom cited as achievements a \$79.8 million rural development council for projects in the country's poorest 44 municipalities; reduction in the murder rate from 17 to 11 a day; and a major drug interception and arrest of 36 alleged traffickers.
+During his first year in office, Colóm cited as achievements a \$79.8 million rural development council for projects in the country's poorest 44 municipalities; and a major drug interception and arrest of 36 alleged traffickers.
 He also implemented a \$200 million investment program supporting producers of basic grains, rural infrastructure, land reform, and housing projects.
-In terms of problems, the attorney general noted an "alarming increase" in kidnappings.
-Critics voiced concern over the lack of a comprehensive policy to address gang-related issues and lack of progress in purging police of corrupt officers.
+Perhaps the largest problem was a worsening of violence, much of it attributed to increased drug trafficking by Mexican cartels through Guatemala.
+Despite a reduction in the murder rate in Colóm's first few months in office, by year's end the rate had increased by 8.3 %, and the attorney general noted an "alarming increase" in kidnappings.
+In December 2008 and early January 2009, Colóm renewed efforts to address the violence, completely overhauling the military leadership and shuffling security-related positions in his cabinet.
+Critics voiced concern over the lack of a comprehensive policy to address gang-related issues and lack of progress in purging the police of corrupt officers.

-Addressing concerns that his economic policy was weak, in May 2008, Colom announced a 10-point program addressing the economic crisis generated by rising food prices.
+Addressing concerns that his economic policy was weak, Colóm announced in May 2008 a 10point program addressing the economic crisis generated by rising food prices.
 The program's goals are to negotiate with the private sector to address inflation; boost production by providing cooperatives and small producers with access to credit, and achieve economic stability.
-Given Guatemala's widespread poverty, the food crisis has hit the country particularly hard.
+Given Guatemala's widespread poverty, the food crisis hit the country particularly hard.
 According to the UN World Food Program, poverty increased from 2006 to 2007, a three point rise resulting in 54% of the population living in poverty, and a five point rise resulting in 20.2% living in extreme poverty.
-Although spending pressures for social programs may lead to a 2009 tax reform, some believe that Colom will continue the fiscally conservative and pro-business stance of his predecessor, Oscar Berger, at least at the outset.
-Given the importance of trade relations and the mutual fight against narcotrafficking - nearly 90% of cocaine heading for the United States passes through Central America - U.S.-Guatemalan relations will likely remain close.
+Spending pressures for social programs helped Colóm got a minor tax reform through Congress in 2008.
+But further efforts to increase taxes in 2009 are expected to face opposition from the private sector and in Congress.
+Under former President Oscar Berger's leadership (2004-2008), the Guatemalan economy experienced the highest growth rates since 1998, up to an estimated 5.6% in 2007.
+This growth was attributed to increased remittances, high prices for Guatemalan exports such as sugar and cardamom, and increased trade and investment.
+Guatemala's economic growth, remittances, and exports are all expected to diminish in 2009 as a result of the U.S. financial crisis.